 Candidates must have 12 months experience and over 1000 hours verified in their logbook as an IRATA Level 1.
 A moderate level of fitness is advised due to the physical nature of the training.
-A statement of medical condition is required prior to attending training (refer attached Form 014R).
+On arrival to your training course, you are required to complete a statement of medical condition (IRATA Form 014R below).
 Should a medical contra-indication be identified a medical clearance certificate is required prior to course attendance.

 Log Book Requirements

-IRATA Level 2 is carried out at Site Skills Training specialist facilities in Perth, Brisbane, Gladstone, Darwin and Philippines.
+IRATA Level 2 is carried out at Site Skills Training specialist facilities in Perth and Brisbane (Loganholme).
 Upon arrangement, training courses can be conducted on premises of industrial Clients providing there are suitable structures to meet strict training requirements.

 An Independent Assessor will carry out an assessment on the last day of training.
 Candidates will be assessed on all aspects stated in the Training and Certification Scheme for Level 2.
 Candidates will either pass or fail the course depending on outlined criteria.